Understand what monkeypox is

 The trauma naturally caused by a pandemic ends up making many people worried when they see, soon after, alerts about the emergence of a disease in places where it was not detected before.
-This is what happened after news that humans were infected with the so-called monkeypox, a disease that is endemic in African countries, but its spread to non-endemic countries, such as Europe and the United States, caused concern.
+This is what happened after news that humans were infected with the so-called monkeypox, a disease that is endemic in African countries.
+But its spread to non-endemic countries, such as Europe and the United States, caused apprehension.
 So far, there are more than 200 confirmed or suspected cases in about 20 countries where the virus had not previously circulated.

-Faced with this situation, Agência Brasil consulted sources and experts to clarify any doubts about what monkeypox is, as well as about symptoms, risks, forms of contagion and about the history of this disease that has recently caused so much concern in people.
+Faced with this situation, the Brazil Agency consulted sources and experts to clarify any doubts about what monkeypox is, as well as about symptoms, risks, forms of contagion and about the history of this disease that has recently caused so much concern in people.

 An infectious disease specialist at the University Hospital of Brasúlia (UnB), André Bon tries to reassure the most concerned.
 “Infrequently, this disease is serious.
 The greatest severity was observed in cases of outbreaks in Africa, where the population had a percentage of malnourished patients and a very important population with uncontrolled HIV”, explains the specialist.